pi-kappa-devel/rad/README.md

 ## Synopsis

-This is the top-level-element documentation of the code that accompanies the numerical section of the article [Costly Consideration and Dynamic Choice Set Formation](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3423876) (henceforth the article).
+This is the top-level element-documentation of the code that accompanies the numerical section of the article [Costly Consideration and Dynamic Choice Set Formation](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3423876) (henceforth the article).